University of Münster

 With its focus on Smart Mobility, the Software Engineering Lab has contributed to sustainable digitized mobility for 15 years.
 It develops and does research on web and app based information, booking and navigation systems in the field of multimodal everyday mobility.
 Naviki, an internationally popular bicycle route planner, emerged from a BMBF project of the lab.
 Currently, the lab is implementing a multimodal assistance system for everyday supply in rural areas.

-The Technical University of Berlin (Dr. Rainer Mühlhoff) contributes to SIMPORT with its research expertise in data ethics, philosophy of technology and sociology of innovation.
+The Osnabrück University (Prof. Dr. Rainer Mühlhoff) contributes to SIMPORT with its research expertise in data ethics, philosophy of technology and ethics of artificial intelligence.
 Under the keyword “Predictive Privacy” the alliance partner develops regulatory strategies for data protection and privacy in the context of predictive analytics.
 Further projects deal with “digital counter-enlightenment” in the context of user interfaces as well as value-sensitive design and responsible research and innovation in the field of artificial intelligence.
-The Department of Sociology of Technology and Innovation has extensive experience with empirical research on processes of technology development and innovation in the field of information technologies.
-The direct involvement of our staff in the DFG Cluster of Excellence Science of Intelligence also provides a bridge to basic research in the field of artificial intelligence.

 Reedu GmbH & Co.
 KG